SamPHassan/personalPortfolio/README.md

     https://samphassan.github.io/personalPortfolio/

 ## Project Status
 Project is: in progress.
 Initial CSS and page structure is completed.
 Further CSS is needed to sharpen up.
-Still need to make the webpages responsive for different devices and improve accessibility.
+Added media 2 media queries to make website responsive.
+COuld still add accessibility functions.
+Testing needed on media queries.

 ## Acknowledgements
-Give credit here.
 - This was a practice project from the full stack engineer program at Codecademy